 - Being part of the global campaign which defeated the Anti-Counterfeiting Agreement in 2011

 - Influencing Australian Labor Government trade policy announced in 2011, which rejected the right of corporations to sue governments in trade agreements, (ISDS) and adopted the Productivity Commission recommendations not to extend intellectual property rights, and pledged to preserve the right of governments to regulate the price of medicines through the Pharmaceutical Benefits Scheme.The policy against ISDS was reversed by the Liberal-National Coalition Government elected in 2013, but we have continued the campaign against ISDS.

 - Supporting a 2015 Senate Inquiry into secrecy and lack of democracy in the trade agreement process, resulting in a Report called Blind Agreement which recommended a more open and democratic process

-- Campaigning for six years with colleagues in other TPP countries against the TPP corporate agenda, successfully lobbying for a Senate inquiry which recommended against the TPP implementing legislation in November 2016.
+- Campaigning for six years with colleagues in other TPP countries against the TPP-12 corporate agenda, successfully lobbying for a Senate inquiry which recommended against the TPP implementing legislation in November 2016.
 After the US withdrawal, the 11 remaining governments negotiated the TPP-11 or CPTPP in 2017-18.
 Advocacy by AFTINET and similar groups in other countries influenced the decision by the 11 governments to suspend the worst proposals for stronger monopolies on medicines.